Network Antioxidants

 The general role of energizing the body is most directly illustrated by CoQ10 and its utilizable form of Ubiquinol that is part of the mitochondria’s production of energy in every cell.
 The name ubiquinol comes from the word “ubiquitous” or found everywhere.
 Its role is general, not just for the heart.
 The heart stops, in part, when the body runs out of energy and crucial nutrients, like magnesium, potassium, and ubiquinol, so it is not just the heart that is the problem.

-Vitamin C and ascorbic acid is a very general purpose foundational nutrient.
-It is actually key to the immune system macrophages, etc., in fighting toxins and pathogens / germs.
+Vitamin C or ascorbic acid is a very general purpose foundational nutrient.
+It is actually key to the immune system, like macrophages, in fighting toxins and pathogens / germs.
 Once it donates an electron its free radical form leads to a chain reaction through macrophages to create a useful free radical, nitric oxide, that can target germs or chemicals for destruction.
 Ascorbic acid is found to work as well as vitamin C, a rare exception to the rule that natural is better than synthetic.
+However, whole foods like fruits contain many other nutrients like favonoids that are antioxidants with their own benefits that also help recycle C and boost its power.
+It's best to combine sources.

-Glutathione is considered the body’s master antioxidant and is found it all cells and especially the liver that specializes in detoxification.
+Glutathione is considered the body’s master antioxidant and is found it all cells and especially the liver.

 E working with selenium especially is very helpful to metals detoxification.

-Alpha lipoic acid is perhaps the strongest anti oxidant.
-It is thought to be able to directly detoxify metals like mercury and being water and fat soluble can cross the blood brain barriers.
-It’s main role may be in the recycling of glutathione, C and CoQ10.
+Alpha lipoic acid, ALA, is perhaps he strongest antioxidant.
+It is thought to be able to directly detoxify metals like mercury and because it is both water and fat soluble can cross the blood brain barrier.
+However, it's greater role may be in the recycling of glutathione, C and CoQ10.
 ALA also regulates Nfr2, which has caught people’s attention lately.

 Packer says that C is like the hub of the network because it can recycle both water and fat soluble antioxidants like E. It also helps recycle glutathione.